Hot Stamper Pressings of The Soft Parade Available Now

 Sonic Grade: F

-A Gold Label original pressing blew our minds not long ago, after which we wrote “Need I even mention how much better this copy sounds than the 180g version from the Rhino Box Set, digitally remastered by Bernie Grundman?
+A Gold Label original pressing blew our minds many years ago, after which we wrote “Need I even mention how much better this copy sounds than the 180g version from the Rhino Box Set, digitally remastered by Bernie Grundman?
 That thing is just awful, possibly the worst sounding pressing I have ever heard.”

 The Gold CD Hoffman did for Audio Fidelity is very likely to be night and day better.
 So much for the concept of vinyl superiority.
 Not with Bernie at the helm anyway.